Next phase of search operations starts with GO Phoenix

 In a statement, the ATSB also said that the enhanced data from the detailed mapping will greatly assist the search teams.

-"The recently acquired (underwater survey) data has revealed many of these seabed features for the first time," the statement read.
+“The recently acquired (underwater survey) data has revealed many of these seabed features for the first time,” the Australian Transport Safety Bureau (ATSB), the agency leading the search, said in a statement.
 The survey also reveals finer features that were not visible in previous, low-resolution survey data.

-At the request of the Malaysian government, the Australian government -- in particular the ATSB -- has been tasked with leading what will almost certainly turn out to be a long, painstaking search.
+At the request of the Malaysian government, the Australian government – in particular the Australian Transport Safety Bureau (ATSB) – has been tasked with leading the search.